Manishtripathi-108/Nearby-Mart/README.md

         <li><strong>Robust Database Connectivity</strong>: Efficient data management for user actions and backend processes.</li>
     </ul>
     <h3>Discussion</h3>
     <p>The achieved results highlight our proficiency in mastering essential web development modules and successfully implementing user-friendly features and robust database connectivity.
 These outcomes provide a strong foundation for ongoing development and refinement.
-They position the "Nearby Mart" project for enhanced user-centric web applications.
+They position the "Town Kart" project for enhanced user-centric web applications.
 Continuous improvements and feedback-driven enhancements will contribute to the sustained success and growth of the platform.</p>
     <h2>Future Scope</h2>
     <ul>
         <li><strong>Mobile Application Development</strong>: Dedicated mobile applications for iOS and Android.</li>